jlam999/pew-pew-pew-copy/README.md

 Here are some cool features of our website:
 - Google Authentication System
+- Moving background on Home Page
 - Private Rooms with Room Codes
 - Handles up to 4 players per game
+- How To Play Sidebar with video demonstrations
 - Stats Tracking (Games played, Wins, Kills)
-- Smooth player and bullet movement
+- Smooth player and bullet movement!
+- Use your mouse to aim and shoot!
 - Press the space bar to pull your bullets back!
+- Grab the powerups to recharge your health!

 We hope you enjoy!

 ## Website Link
 To navigate to the deployed version of the website, use this link: https://pew-pew-pew-deploy.herokuapp.com/